sql-machine-learning/elasticdl/docs/designs/keras_callback.md

 ```

 ### Pre-made Callbacks for Users to Configure in Model Definition
-In the model definition, users can import pre-made callback class and configure them for the model.
+We provide users with pre-made callbacks to define the process logic in pre-made callbacks.
+And users need to define the callback in the model definition.
 For example:

 ```python
 from elasticdl.python.callbacks import (
     LearningRateScheduler,